-Upon first entering the lab, place a 10 mL round bottomed flask, spin vane, water condenser, and Claisen head in a 110 °C oven.
+Upon first entering the lab, place a 10-mL round bottomed flask, spin vane, water condenser, and Claisen head in a 110 °C oven.
 The glassware should be left in the oven for 10-20 min to remove residual moisture.
 Following the quiz and pre-lab lecture, carefully remove the glassware from the oven.
 When the glassware is cool enough to handle, assemble the reaction apparatus as shown in figure 6.
 Try to assemble the apparatus while it is still warm.
 Use black screw caps/connectors with O-rings to connect the various pieces of glassware together.
 Be sure to include a septum at the top of the Claisen head and at the top of the condenser.
 Clamp the entire apparatus just above the stir plate.
-The entire system is to be maintained under a positive nitrogen pressure, which is accomplished using a nitrogen line branched off to a nitrogen bubbler.
+The entire system is to be maintained under a positive nitrogen pressure, which is accomplished usina a nitrogen branched off to a nitrogen bubbler.
 Your TA will explain thoroughly how to set up the nitrogen lines.
+Leaks tend to appear at the junction between the dry tubing and the needles.
+It is often necessary to use parafilm to help form a seal between the needle and tubing.